If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 Table of Contents

 Businesses have to stay on top of and in communication with their accounts that haven’t paid them yet or risk closing their doors for good.
 It’s that simple.
+Ignoring an outstanding payment here and there may not seem like such a big deal, but it can add up quickly and escalate to needing to take legal action.

 Let’s say that you’re a business owner who charges your clients in the form of invoices.
 That’s nothing new, it’s a safe and common form of collecting payment.

 Regardless of which medium you use to send your invoice, your client will pay you back the moment they receive it, right?
+That's not quite how the dunning process works.

 They haven’t received what they purchased yet